-Housing Options
+Housing and Dining Options

 The University of Central Oklahoma offers unique living environments designed to meet the needs of UCO's diverse student body.
 All residential facilities are smoke free.
-Rooms in each facility are equipped with local telephone service.
-Residents must provide their own touch-tone phone.
-Each room is cable ready, and residents may contract with the local cable company for service.
-Each option features a fully-furnished room, all utilities are paid, and access to wireless and wired internet.
-There are two traditional residence halls: West Hall (women) and Murdaugh Hall (men).
-UCO also offers three co-ed living options, University Suites (men and women) and University Commons (apartment style housing), and Central Plaza (all open to men and women.).
+Rooms in each facility are equipped with local telephone service, wireless internet, and basic cable.
+Each option features a fully-furnished room, with all utilities paid.
+There are two traditional residence halls with community bathrooms: West Hall (women) and Murdaugh Hall (men).
+UCO also offers three co-ed living options, University Suites (men and women) and University Commons (apartment style housing), and Central Plaza (men and women.).
 To be eligible for residence in university housing, an individual must be enrolled as a full-time undergraduate or graduate student at UCO.
-Students in Central Plaza, Murdaugh, Suites, and West are required to participate in the campus meal plan.
-A variety of meal plan options allow students to choose a plan best suited to their needs.